 Larry learned the complex litigation skills involved with financial crimes and fraud, as a prosecutor with the Labor Racketeer Unit and Construction Industry Strike Force.
-Patience and persistence was required to discover, investigate and prosecute multi-million dollar white collar crimes involving organized crime organizations and corporate fraudsters involved with money laundering, public official bribery, corporate bribery, grand larceny, and violations of City and State tax laws.
-Larry continues to apply these same accounting and legal skills to defend clients accused of white collar crimes in his current practice and to protect clients during divorce actions from unscrupulous spouses seeking to undervalue or conceal marital assets.
+Patience and persistence resulted in the discovery, investigation, and prosecution of white-collar crimes involving millions of dollars.
+Prosecutions included organized crime organizations and individual members and associates of organized crime, corporate fraudsters in the construction industry committing money laundering, public official bribery, corporate bribery, grand larceny, and violations of New York State and City tax laws.
+Larry continues to apply the same accounting and legal skills to defend clients accused of white collar crimes in his current practice and to protect clients during divorce actions from unscrupulous spouses seeking to undervalue or conceal marital assets.

-Larry’s criminal prosecution work culminated with the New York Attorney General’s Office and the investigation of white collar crimes involving securities fraud, money laundering, crimes against the environment, and crimes against New York State and local municipal governments.
+Larry’s criminal prosecution work culminated with the New York Attorney General’s Office and the investigation of white-collar crimes involving securities fraud, money laundering, crimes against the environment, and crimes against New York State and local municipal governments.

-From 2006 through 2016, Larry was a partner at a 32 person law firm in the Greater Capital Region and responsible for supervision and oversight of civil and criminal litigation matters, associate attorneys and support staff.
+From 2006 through 2016, Larry was a partner at a 32-person law firm in the Greater Capital Region and responsible for supervision and oversight of civil and criminal litigation matters, associate attorneys, and support staff.
 Larry’s trial and litigation work obtained over $4,000,0000 in personal injury awards for clients.

 - A full acquittal, after a six-week Federal jury trial, for a Mohawk charged with managing and operating a 55,000 square foot gambling facility on the St. Regis Mohawk Reservation.
 United States v.
 William Roger Jock.